Ridge Capping – Repairs and Maintenance

 The ridge caps on your roof are the most important factor in keeping the weather out and securing the tiles where they meet on adjacent roof panels.
 Recent improvements in Ridge Capping Repair technology mean a far longer life for your restored ridge capping.
 When your roof is inspected it will be assessed for degradation of the mortar and a repair option will be advised, ranging from stripping the capping and relaying, to cleaning the surface and re-pointing the mortar with flexible acrylic bonding agents.

-Some Examples of Ridge
+Great Examples of Ridge

 The condition of your roof is affected by many factors, including its location, age and the quality of its initial installation.
 It’s important to have someone experienced to determine the best course of action for Ridge Capping Repairs, as unsuitable Ridge Capping Repair work is very difficult and expensive to reverse.
 Always ensure anyone making this judgement is a licensed roof contractor.
 From our experience around 95% of ridge capping over 20 years old will need to be re-bedded, but we have found many examples of ridge capping over 50 years old still in good condition.